modernserf/hyperyak/README.md

 Its important to note that this ecosystem, like all the ideas I'm discussing, will need to work at _both ends_ for people with a wide range of abilities.
 Authors will be using widgets and programmers will be creating them, but the inverse will be true as well -- programmers will want to use this ecosystem to share code, and authors will share widgets they've modified or composed from smaller pieces.
 These users will have different needs and workflows but still have the same goals; just as transclusion can provide different views onto the same content, we can provide graphical and code-based views into onto same software.

 ### Workflows & Frameworks
-The unit of abstraction in this ecosystem won't necessarily always be a widget.
-As industries develop workflows around hypermedia, or are created to leverage it,
-- wiki, CMS, games have frameworks
-- framework provides training ground for people to become programmers
+The unit of abstraction in this ecosystem won't always be widgets; common workflows and widget collections will aggregate into frameworks.
+Knowledge bases, online magazines and adventure games all work pretty well within the rubric of hypermedia, but each have a specific set of needs; these groups will tend to develop their own standards and ecosystems and social mores within those of hypermedia as a whole.

+This raises a lot of programmers' hackles.
+They see frameworks as a moral hazard: they fragment the ecosystem, they encourage inefficient code, they rot young programmers' brains.
+This is just another case of programmer chauvinism.

+Yes, frameworks create their own ecosystems.
+This would be troubling if using one framework precluded you from any code outside of it, but that's almost never the case.
+Instead, we can see the cultures around frameworks as a means to bring people into the community as a whole; we can see frameworks as places for patterns and idioms to mature.

+Yes, frameworks add another layer of indirection, but all software is indirection -- you don't get to mock frameworks that rely on hypermedia systems when those systems depend on an OS that depends on a hardware platform that depends on microcode that depends on chips that depend on transistors that depend on -- you get the picture.
+Even physicists depend on abstractions.
+Every one of these layers is a trade-off between machine efficiency and human efficiency; given that we're not doubling the number of neurons in our brain every 18 months I think its fair to put the burden on the machines.

+And the most pernicious one: yes, new programmers will learn frameworks before they learn the fundamentals.
+Well, yeah, why wouldn't they?
+Everything we know about learning suggests that its a process that starts with concrete concepts and only after becoming proficient in those do we understand them in the abstract.
+When we learn our mother tongue, its by repeating words and phrases and experiementing with them as we discern patterns; formal knowledge of syntax and grammar come much later.

+This process will be the same for a lot of people who become programmers.
+"When I was a noob, I spoke like a noob, I thought like a noob..."
+If a framework allows people to be productive even when they barely understand how to program, then the system works!
+If some people are content remaining at that level of expertise, that's their prerogative.
+And if they outgrow the framework -- well, that doesn't mean that the framework was bad, its just not _for them_ anymore.
+We don't need to perpetuate the "rot your brain" canard; no matter how many times you repeat this, Djikstra's still gonna think you're an idiot because you didn't learn by writing proofs.

+- frameworks responsibility to adapt to multiple levels of use
-    + One of the wonderful things about the Smalltalk and Lisp machines, that the original Mac just didn't have the horsepower for, was that all the software was open -- you can see the source code and the assets and even stuff like the object hierarchies and event systems of the programs as they run.
+- One of the wonderful things about the Smalltalk and Lisp machines, that the original Mac just didn't have the horsepower for, was that all the software was open -- you can see the source code and the assets and even stuff like the object hierarchies and event systems of the programs as they run.
 HyperCard's tools aren't nearly as sophisticated as the ones offered by Xerox or Symbolics, but they run on a computer that doesn't cost as much as a house.
-- user-facing workflows eg publishing will have whole packages implementing high-level workflows over low-level systems
-    + software within software, ecosystems within ecosystems -- fractal design
-- frameworks will have their own internal ecosystems/cultures which can form test beds for the larger community
+- we can design frameworks that are educational from reading/modifying source

 ### Social Mores
 - In either the outer or inner ecosystems, the hard part isn't the technology; its managing people.